 - understaffed and ill-equipped employees

-Patrons of bars, nightclubs and other public establishments are often injured by bouncers or security guards that become overly aggressive while doing their job.
+Patrons of bars, nightclubs and other public establishments are often injured by bouncers or security guards that become overly aggressive.
 In these instances, the property owner is liable for the acts of their security personnel who cause injury.
 The property owner can also be liable if they hired someone that they knew, or should have known, had violent propensities or had a record of violent crimes (this is termed "negligent hiring").
 Though an individual employee may be held personally liable, many times their employer is the one who is most at fault.
 They have a responsibility to hire and equip their staff.

-We offer free initial consultations and we accept cases on a contingent fee basis.
+Our Los Angeles bar fight injury lawyers offer free initial consultations and we accept cases on a contingent fee basis.
 If we do not win your case, you owe us nothing.
 By calling us now, you will get practical advice and have the opportunity to discuss your case with highly experienced attorneys who know how to get results.